jquery/jquery-migrate/warnings.md

 **Solution:** Put a [valid doctype](http://www.w3.org/QA/2002/04/valid-dtd-list.html) in the document and ensure that the document is rendering in standards mode.
 The simplest valid doctype is the HTML5 one, which we highly recommend: `<!doctype html>` .
 The jQuery Migrate plugin does not attempt to fix issues related to quirks mode.

+### JQMIGRATE: jQuery.boxModel is deprecated
+### JQMIGRATE: jQuery.support.boxModel is deprecated

+**Cause:** These two deprecated properties are `false` when the page is using Quirks mode, and `true` when the page is in standards mode.
+Quirks mode was never supported in jQuery so these properties were removed.

+**Solution:** Do not use jQuery in Quirks, it has never been supported.
+See the previous item for solutions.

 ### JQMIGRATE: jQuery.parseJSON requires a valid JSON string

 **Cause**: Before jQuery 1.9.0, the `$.parseJSON()` method allowed some invalid JSON strings and returned `null` as a result without throwing an error.
 This put it at odds with the `JSON.parse()` method.
 The two methods are aligned as of 1.9.0 and values such as an empty string are properly not considered valid by `$.parseJSON()`.